turlodales/MemoryGame/README.md

 ### Project Architecture

-I used Model-View-Controller architecture as a design pattern.
+Model-View-Controller(MVC) architecture is used.

 ### Environment Variables
 There is an `Environment.swift` file under `Util` folder.
-This file is containing app specific constants like Api URL, Client Id and Client Secret etc. I designed such structure to deliver the app for multiple environments for debug or release.
+This file is containing app specific constants like Api URL, Client Id and Client Secret etc. It's designed with a such structure to deliver the app for multiple environments for debug or release.
 If you build the app with Debug, app logs will be shown.

 # Testing App
 There are two different folders within the project.
 These are `SoundCloudMemoryUnitTests` and `SoundCloudMemoryUITests`